ManassehGit/videoPlatform/README.md

 ## Database
 The project implements the Firebase BaaS with its bundled implementations for databases

+## Deployment
+The application was deployed (hosted) online by Netlify.

 # Directory Structure
 All videos are uploaded to the `videos` folder in public.
 The database simply stores the paths to these videos